 • Students attending Morris Sunset do so for a variety of reasons: credit deficiency, parenthood, lack of transportation, the need to work, homelessness, and failure in other programs.
 In addition, students attending comprehensive schools are often referred to adult education if they have not completed graduate requirements by the end of their fourth year of attendance.
-Schoolwide systems for identifying students who are chronically absent and for providing tiered supports were inconsistent.

-Connectedness School Goal: Student chronic absenteeism will decrease from 67.3% (2021-2022) to 64.3% during the 2023-24 school year.
-Aligned to Nevada's STIP Goal: Formative Measures: • The percent of students who are chronically absent will be less than 45% at the end of each quarter of the 2023-2024 school year as measured by the Quarterly Progress Monitoring Report in FocusED. ☑ STIP Goal 3 ☐ STIP Goal 4 ☐ STIP Goal 6
+Connectedness School Goal: Student chronic absenteeism will decrease from 41% (2023-2024) to 34.1% during the 2024-25 school year.
+Aligned to Nevada's STIP Goal: ☐ STIP Goal 1 ☐ STIP Goal 2 Formative Measures: ● The percent of students who are chronically absent will be less than 35% at the end of each quarter of the 2024-2025 school year as measured by the Quarterly Progress Monitoring Report in FocusED. ☑ STIP Goal 3 ☐ STIP Goal 4 ☐ STIP Goal 6